Should I Use Mouthwash?

 No mouthwash can replace good brushing and flossing habits.
 No matter what mouthwash you choose to use, continue to take great care of your teeth by brushing and flossing regularly and avoiding excessive snacking.

 Do you have more questions about which mouthwash is right for you?
-Leave them in the comments below or give Batchelor Dentistry a call at (540)-432-9992 and make an appointment with me.
+Leave them in the comments below or ask me during your next dental cleaning.